subsyncit/subsyncit/README.md

 # Frequently Asked Questions:

-1. Can this work with any WebDAV server?
-No, it is tied to Subversion for now.
+1. Can this work with any WebDAV server? - No, it is tied to Subversion for now.
+2. Is this 'decentralized'? - No, it is client server
+3. Does it have failover, DR, replication on the server side?
+No, that'd be additional setup (watch for how-to's later)

 # Further Reading